chrisnoonan98675/site/xl-deploy/concept/websphere-mq-plugin.markdown

 ## Features

-* Resources
+* Deploy resources:
 	* Local queue
 	* Alias queue
-* Control tasks
-	* Start/Stop queue manager
+* Control task to start and stop queue managers

 ## Use in deployment packages